leapicard/DGINN/README.md

 Optional parameters:
   -i <filename>, --infile <filename>
-                        Path or list of paths to the file(s) needed to start the pipeline (if indicated, will take priority over the parameters file)
+                        Path or list of paths (absolute or relative) to the file(s) needed to start the pipeline (if indicated, will take priority over the parameters file)
   -q <string>, --query <string>